brenxm/Learnable/FunctionalRequirement_v0.1.md

       - The system shall maintain context awareness by tracking both the topic and chat history for interactions between the chat assistant and users.
       - The system shall provide **dedicated fields** with **specialized formatting support** and ensure compatability to standard rendering for entering programming code or mathematical equations.
 It will automatically detect such inputs and prompt users to embed a **special field** for the detected format.
 Users can also manually embed these **dedicated fields** via button in the chat text field.
       - The system shall support multiple dedicated fields within the input flow, each functioning as a self-contained unit. users shall be able to create, delete, and navigate between these fields, as well as return to a standard text input.
+      - The system shall provide additional keyboard input for commonly used characters when the typing keyboard is active, reducing the need for users to browse the default keyboard system.
+UI buttons that simulate keyboard keys shall be available while users are typing. (e.g., **tab** button for tab spaces when writing a programming code)
 4. ### Table of Contents
    - **Requirement ID**: FR-003
    - **UI Requirement**: UI-003.4